Dmitry Rogozin: Personal life

+In the mid-2000s, Rogozin participated in ultranationalist rallies and was seen performing a Nazi salute.

-In 2016, his son Alexei Rogozin was appointed deputy director of the Property Department of the Ministry of Defense.
+In 2016, his son Alexei Rogozin was appointed deputy director of the Property Department of the Ministry of Defense (Russia).

-According to anti-corruption activist Alexei Navalny, Rogozin earned a salary of 29.5 million rubles ($460,000) in 2018, which is vastly higher than that of NASA's chief.
+According to anti-corruption activist Alexei Navalny, Rogozin earned while he led Roscosmos in 2018 a salary of 29.5 million rubles ($460,000), which is vastly higher than that of NASA's chief.
 Engineers at Roscosmos make about $10,000 a year.
 Rogozin owns a 800 m2 dacha north of Moscow worth about $3 million in 2019.